-The physics teacher continued to scan his assessment, but gaped as Hank answered each and every single question on the multiple-choice section correctly.
+Andrea continued to scan his assignment, but after five correct answers, she realized that it was no coincidence.
+Hank answered every question on the multiple-choice section correctly.
 Had he cheated?
-No, he was the only one who had those problems today, and the answers were locked away in the drawer next to her.
+Of course not; he was the only student with that problem set, and the only answer set were locked away in the drawer next to her.

-She picked the paper back up and quickly placed it into her pocket.
+She picked the paper back up with a trembling hand and folded it, placing it into her pocket.
 The principal had to see this.
-Andrea turned one last time towards the window, thinking about Hank, who was starting his IQ test in Julia's car.
+Andrea turned one last time towards the window, staring into that gray sky, thinking about Hank, his nonchalance, his aloof nature.